vatbub/surfacepenfixer/README.md

 9. Go to the folder where you saved the app file in, select it and click ok.
 10. Now click your surface pen button once to see if it works.

+## A note about anti virus software
+Some anti virus engines recognize this software as a trojan for some reason.
+If you don't trust the download package from bintray ...
+1. See its report on [VirusTotal](https://www.virustotal.com/#/file/7a7b5d5542ba7acc0af46cad2b99dc3666436f30934e78a446518bf733234ac2/detection)
+2. You are free to browse the source code, clone the repo and compile it for yourself (see below).

 ## Compile it yourself
 To compile the code, just clone this repo and run  `mvn package` on the command line.
 If that command fails, make sure that [Maven](http://maven.apache.org/) is installed on your computer.